 How many teams are you accepting for the two editions?

-- We are planning to accept up to 6 teams into the full-time edition.
+- We are planning to accept a total of an in person cohort + 1 remote Fletcher D-prize team into the full-time edition.

 - There is no upper limit to the self-guided edition – all are welcome.